Text consolidated by Valsts valodas centrs (State

 7) other personal service activities (NACE Code: S96).

-project in the following sectors:
+the investment project in the following sectors:

 1) growing of tobacco (NACE Code: A01.15);